 I would start with a Da Vinci Casaneo, or the Escoda Versatil in a few different shapes and sizes, depending on the size you planning to be working at and the subjects you plan to be painting.
 If you want to create small detailed paintings, a couple of small, round brushes would suit you.
 For larger works, get a wash or mop brush too.

 That’s really all you need to start.
 If you’re interested in any other types of brushes described in this guide, follow the links to find where to buy them.
-As a beginner, it’s great to experiment with different tools and materials to get a broader understanding of the medium you are using and to find new ways to enjoy the process.
+It’s great to experiment with different tools and materials to get a broader understanding of the medium you are using.
+You’ll find new ways to enjoy the process.

-As your skills develop over time, you’ll become more particular about which materials you buy.
+Your skills develop will over time and you’ll become more particular about which materials you buy.
 You’ll get to know the brands and tools you like to use and the effects they can achieve with them.
 It’s at that point that artists start to build upon their collection of brushes and maybe even invest in a real kolinsky sable brush.

 Best watercolour brushes: Pin it!